 What is a Temporary Restraining Order?

 A temporary restraining order (TRO) is a compelling legal option for anyone facing domestic violence.
 It is a court order that protects a person or persons from physical, mental, verbal, or other types of abuse.
 It can require the abuser to keep at least 100 yards away from the victim, enforceable by arrest.
-It can be filed against a spouse, ex-spouse, parent of a child, boyfriend, girlfriend, grandparent, a family member who is related to you by blood, and/or a roommate.
+It can be filed against a spouse, ex-spouse, parent of a child, boyfriend, girlfriend, grandparent, a family member who is related to you by blood, or other family members living together.
 And it can prohibit the abuser from possessing or purchasing firearms.

 What is the legal definition of domestic abuse in Hawaii?
 Hawaii law defines “domestic abuse” as the occurrence of one or more of the following things between family or household members: